 Here are some of the best ways to hire a cyber security expert:

-• Conduct a technical assessment to evaluate the candidate's technical skills and knowledge.
-This can include asking them to solve a problem or answer technical questions related to cyber security.
+- Conduct a cyber security assessment to evaluate the candidate's technical skills and knowledge.
+This can include asking them to solve a problem or answer technical questions

 Leverage imocha's blog on how to hire cyber security experts to make informed decisions and ensure the right fit for your organization.